denniswalker/tunnelgraf/README.md

    example below).
 1. Recommended: For personal computers, change the permissions of the hosts file to make it writeable by your user. e.g. `sudo shown $(whoami) /etc/hosts`
+1. Optional: If you want to use Lastpass for secrets management, install lastpass-cli. e.g. `brew install lastpass-cli`
 1. Run `pytunnels ./[your config].yml`

 Pytunnels will occupy the session until ctrl-c is pressed.